li001test/cromite/docs/HOW_TO_BUILD.md

 Please refer to [official Chromium build documentation](https://www.chromium.org/developers/how-tos/get-the-code) to get started on how to build Chromium.

 The Chromium version tag used as base for the patches is available here: [RELEASE](../build/RELEASE); this is corresponding to the git tag for every release.
-The GN args used to build Cromite are available here: [cromite.gn_args](../build/cromite.gn_args).
+The GN args used to build Iridium are available here: [cromite.gn_args](../build/cromite.gn_args).
 The patches are to be applied second the order specified in the `cromite_patches_list.txt` file (you can use `git am`).

 A complete, ready-to-build docker image is also available.
 Each release contains the description reference containing the name of the corresponding docker image.
 All images are in the format:

-`uazo/cromite-build:(VERSION)-(COMMIT)`
+`lingyicute/iridium-build:(VERSION)-(COMMIT)`

-You can see all the images released in https://hub.docker.com/r/uazo/cromite-build/tags
+You can see all the images released in https://hub.docker.com/r/lingyicute/iridium-build/tags

 This is the list of commands to perform a build: